kcrca/pynecraft/docs/index.rst

 rather haphazard, and small typos can be difficult to figure out.

 Pynecraft is designed to help with this.
-You can write your scripts in python, and then save the resulting commands in functions.
+You can write your scripts using python, and then save the resulting commands in functions.
 It also has simplifications of several odd or complicated parts of the minecraft commands.
 For example, the scoreboard is complicated, but pynecraft's ``Score`` class lets you say things like ``score.set(1)``